Talk to others with an Ostomy

 I agree with all the above answers.
 You're only 4 weeks out so your body is adapting.
 Try not to stress.

-Reply to delgrl525
+Reply to TerryLT

 Reply to Hardyboy

-Another thing to consider; if your output is thick, you are more likely to have 'pancaking', which is when the stool accumulates around your stoma and forms a kind of 'pancake', not moving to the bottom of the pouch.
+Another thing to consider is if your output is thick, you are more likely to have 'pancaking', which is when the stool accumulates around your stoma and forms a kind of 'pancake', not moving to the bottom of the pouch.
 This also can increase the chances of it weakening the seal around the stoma and having stool get between your skin and the flange, a situation you really don't want.
 You are at the beginning of a learning curve here, but we are here to help if we can!

 Terry

-Reply to delgrl525
+Reply to TerryLT

 I'm somewhat new.
 I've had mine since the end of July.
-I take miralax every day.
+I take Miralax every day.
 It was something chemo suggests for everyone.
 I guess it's because of some of the meds causing constipation.

-After I finished chemo they suggested I stay on it because I'm pretty regular and can control my stools with it by increasing or decreasing.
+After I finished chemo, they suggested I stay on it because I'm pretty regular and can control my stools with it by increasing or decreasing.

-I sometimes have blowouts which might be what they are calling pancaking but my stool consistency is mushy but not so watery it runs out.
+I sometimes have blowouts, which might be what they are calling pancaking, but my stool consistency is mushy but not so watery it runs out.

 I guess that's the consistency I like best.
 Hope that helps.